KamyarZeinalipour/KG-eval-human-ui/README.md

 ## 4. Generated Triple Rating

-**Purpose**: Evaluates the accuracy and completeness of the triple(s) generated from the generated text.
+**Purpose**: Evaluate the accuracy and completeness of the triple(s) generated from the generated text.

 - **Rating-A**: *Gold Standard*
   - The generated triple accurately reflects the information in the text.